strongloop/loopback-example-relations/README.md

 $ node .
 ```

-In this example, we create a simple web app to demonstrate basic model relation
+In this example, we create a simple web app to demonstrate model relation
 concepts.
 The app consists of a single web page with a list of links to help us
 query and filter sample data via REST.